 Experimentation is not by any means limited to studies of intermediates.
-A number of scientists are approaching this way, they are testing various hypotheses, such as the proposal that certain sequences of hydrophobic and byfactors as the influence on energy of the length, stretching and twisting of bonds and the strength of electrostatic interactions, hydrogen bonds and van der Waals forces.
-The approach has been valuable for confirming or imuseful ways of thinking about the folding problem have emerged.
+A number of scientists are approaching this way, they are testing various hypotheses, such as the proposal that certain sequences of hydrophobic and hyuseful ways of thinking about the folding problem have emerged.